fteufel/signalp-6.0/installation_instructions.md

 ```

 4. Copy the model files to the location at which the signalp module got installed.
 The model weight files are large, so this might take a while.
+(Alternatively, you can copy the directory to any other location on your system and run later with `signalp6 --model_dir /path/to/models/`)
 ```
 SIGNALP_DIR=$(python3 -c "import signalp; import os; print(os.path.dirname(signalp.__file__))" )
 cp -r signalp-6-package/models/* $SIGNALP_DIR/model_weights/
 ```

 5. The installer created a command `signalp6` on your system that is available within the python environment in which you ran step 2.
 6. \[Optional\]: SignalP 6.0 supports different run modes (see [Usage](#Usage)).
 Your download only included the one you picked.
 To make multiple run modes available in the same installation, you need to download and install additional model weights.
 Find instructions for that [below](#installing-additional-modes).
 7. \[Optional\]: By default SignalP 6.0 runs on CPU.
 If you have a GPU available, you can convert your installation to use it.
 Instructions for that are [below](#converting-to-gpu)